theoutfield/sc_sncn_motorcontrol/module_motorcontrol/doc/index.rst

 .. important:: We assume that you are using **SOMANET Base** and your app includes the required **board support** files for your SOMANET device.

-.. note:: You might find useful the **BLDC/Brushed DC Motor Control Demo** example apps, which illustrate the use of this module.
+.. seealso:: You might find useful the **BLDC/Brushed DC Motor Control Demo** example apps, which illustrate the use of this module.

 1. First, add all the **SOMANET Motor Control Library** modules to your app Makefile.

 ::

- USED_MODULES = module_motorcontrol etc etc
+ USED_MODULES = module_motorcontrol module_pwm_symmetrical module_adc module_ctrl_loops module_hall module_misc module_profile module_qei module_watchdog module_board-support

 .. note:: Not all modules will be required, but when using a library it is recommended to include always all the contained modules.
           This will help solving internal dependancy issues.